 Another favorite of mine is how they insert symbols into their spoken words, especially verbalizing “slash.”
 Like: “That’s really funny-slash-stupid.”

 There is a taboo verbalization of texting they can’t stand, however: Speaking the initials of texting.
 One must never say “OMG” or “LOL.”
 Those are only meant to be typed.
-You can say, however, “dancing salsa lady” or “smiling pile of poo” to get your point across.
-Funny how we all can envision those emojis when I write them, can’t we?
+However, it is permissible to say, “dancing salsa lady” or “smiling pile of poo” to get your point across.
+I’m pretty sure we all can envision those emojis.

 While Bootie Pepper is away at school this year, my husband and I will lapse into our old, reliable dialogue that lacks clever one-liners or one-word answers.
 Here’s an example from this summer.
 We were standing a few feet from each other in the kitchen.